ankit-21310/nppfilter/README.md

-# boxFilterNPP - Box Filter with NPP
+# nppfilter

 ## Description

-A NPP CUDA Sample that demonstrates how to use NPP FilterBox function to perform a Box Filter.
+A NPP CUDA Sample that demonstrates how to use nppfilter function to perform a filter box.

 ## Key Concepts